ianhomer/bootstrap-python/README.md

     pytest

-Or with watch
+Or test with watch (live re-runs of test on code change)

     ptw

-Install locally
+Install CLI locally (from this source)

     pip install -e .

-Run CLI
+Then run CLI

     bootstrap_python_foo